This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Gastroenteritis can spread easily.
 Keep yourself, your family, and your surroundings clean to help prevent the spread of gastroenteritis:

 - Wash your hands often.
 Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash your hands before you prepare or eat food.

 - Clean surfaces and do laundry often.
 Wash your clothes and towels separately from the rest of the laundry.
 Clean surfaces in your home with antibacterial cleaner or bleach.

 - Clean food thoroughly and cook safely.
 Wash raw vegetables before you cook.
 Cook meat, fish, and eggs fully.
 Do not use the same dishes for raw meat as you do for other foods.
 Refrigerate any leftover food immediately.

 - Be aware when you camp or travel.
 Drink only clean water.
 Do not drink from rivers or lakes unless you purify or boil the water first.
-When you travel, drink bottled water and avoid ice.
+When you travel, drink bottled water and do not add ice.
 Do not eat fruit that has not been peeled.
-Avoid raw fish or meat that is not fully cooked.
+Do not eat raw fish or meat that is not fully cooked.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.